 - Tend to your indoor plants

-- Get creative and fill out a colouring book (for kids or for grown-ups)
+- Get creative and fill out a coloring book (for kids or for grown-ups)

 - Learn origami